 External Advisory Committee

 The External Advisory Committee (EAC) provides input on scientific progress, which includes reviews of individual and pilot projects, evaluations of core facilities, and feedback on programmatic expansions.
-This committee plays an essential role in ensuring scientific rigor by reviewing and providing scientific feedback to Project Leads, Pilot Project investigators, and Core Leads.
+This committee plays an essential role in ensuring scientific rigor by reviewing research projects and providing feedback to Project Leads, Pilot Project investigators, and Core Leads.
 This committee is composed of five members, all of whom have extensive experience as grant reviewers and mentors.

 Lisa Bedore, Ph.D., is a Professor and the Chair of the Department of Communication Sciences and Disorders at Temple University in Philadelphia.
 She is a leading expert in areas related to developmental language disorders and language learning, particularly as they pertain to bilingual children.

 Lisa Goffman, Ph.D., is the Nelle C. Johnston Chair in Communication Disorders in Children and a Professor of Speech, Language, and Hearing Sciences in the College of Health and Human Sciences at the University of Texas, Dallas.
 Dr. Goffman is known for her work on developmental language disorders, using an approach that integrates motor and cognitive components and applies those findings to intervention practices.

 Kevin Munhall, Ph.D., is a Professor of Psychology at Queen's University, located in Kingston, Ontario, Canada.
 He is well known for his work on the multisensory processes and brain structures involved in face-to-face communication.
 Dr. Munhall's approach utilizes a wide range of experimental techniques, including eye tracking, motion capture, animation, and psychophysics.